Ashboy64/generative-models/README.md

 # Generative Models

 This repository contains implementations of common generative models.
+Currently included is an implementation of a variational autoencoder (vae) on the MNIST dataset.
+Other generative models will be added soon.